Oil prices jump over Kazakhstan unrest, while uranium less affected

 “More than half of Kazakh uranium exports go to China.”

-"There might be some logistical hurdles with delivering products to the borders since major routes pass through Almaty region," Turbay added, referring to the region where the most serious clashes have taken place.
+“There might be some logistical hurdles with delivering products to the borders since major routes pass through Almaty region,” Turbay added, referring to the region where the most serious clashes have taken place.—AFP

 Comments